saveenr/usql-tutorial/ch08/usql-catalog.md

 * Every ADLA account has a single U-SQL Catalog.
 The catalog cannot be deleted.
 * Each U-SQL Catalog contains one or more U-SQL Databases.
 Every catalog has a `master` database that cannot be deleted.
 * Each U-SQL Database can contain code and data.
 * Data is stored in the form of U-SQL tables.
 * U-SQL code is stored in a database in the form of Views, Table-valued functions, Procedures.
 * .NET code is stored in the database in the form on assemblies.

-##

-##

-## Deleting a Database

-DROP DATABASE MyDB;

-DROP DATABASE IF EXISTS MyDB;